pomdb/pomdb-go/README.md

 #### `composite`

 Combines multiple fields into a single index for querying based on multiple criteria.
-In the example, Both 'CustomerID' and 'ProductID' are part of a composite index named 'OrderIndex', allowing queries involving both fields.
+In the example, both `CustomerID` and `ProductID` are part of a composite index named `OrderIndex`, allowing queries involving both fields.

 ```go
 type Order struct {